-Port Louis the Capital of Mauritius
+Port Louis - The Capital of Mauritius

 The Capital of Mauritius, Port-Louis is rich in yesterday’s treasures merging beautifully with our present.